pmqs/Fix-OneDrive-Zip/README.md

 [![Windows build](https://github.com/pmqs/Fix-OneDrive-Zip/workflows/Windows%20build/badge.svg)](https://github.com/pmqs/Fix-OneDrive-Zip/actions)
 [![FreeBSD](https://api.cirrus-ci.com/github/pmqs/Fix-OneDrive-Zip.svg?task=FreeBSD)](https://cirrus-ci.com/github/pmqs/Fix-OneDrive-Zip?task=FreeBSD)

-This program fixes an issue with Zip files larger than 4 Gig created by `OneDrive` and also the Windows 10 right-click action "`Send-To/Compressed (zip) folder`".
+This program fixes an issue with Zip files larger than 4 Gig created by either `OneDrive` or  the Windows 10 right-click action "`Send-To/Compressed (zip) folder`".
 At the time of writing these Zip files cannot be unzipped using some of the well-know Zip archivers.